eanplatter/parseQueue/README.md

 Now that each question will have a default status of 'red', we need to make a way to change that status.

 <ul>
 	<li>Create a updateData function in our service.
-It will be similar to the postData function, except instead of passing in data: {text: question, status: 'red'} we will only pass in data: {status: 'red'} </li>
+It will be similar to the postData however this time we will be using 'PUT' </li>
+	<li>To updated an object you will need to target it by the objects Id, passing it in as a url parameter.</li>
 	<li>Create a changeStatus function in the controller that takes in the updateData function from the service. </li>
 	<li>In your index create a button within your ng-repeat that runs the changeStatus function.
 This button should change the questions status from 'red' to 'yellow'</li>
 	<li>Add a filter to the original ng-repeat so that it only shows objects with the status of red</li>